vbala29/Twitter_Summarizer/README.md

-# NETS213 Final Project - Crowdsourced Hashtag Summarizer
+# NETS213 Final Project - HASHTAG DICTIONARY - a Crowdsourced Hashtag Summarizer

 **Component 1: Selecting top-trending hashtags from Twitter’s trending page that have been active for more than 24 hrs.** *(2 points)*